All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Training can be fun.

-Once he learns to come practice having him sit before he gets the toy or treat.
+Once he learns to come, practice having him sit before he gets the toy or treat.

 This does two things - it gives him one more skill and at the same time it prevents him from being one of those little dogs that runs up and jumps all over you.

-If he learns proper behavior is to come up and sit to wait politely it changes a dog's behavior so much they are welcome in many places less well behaved pets aren't.
+If he learns proper behavior is to come up and sit to wait politely it changes a dog's behavior so much they are welcome in many places that less well behaved pets aren't.

 "No!" is quick to use when he's getting into something - or alternately a harsh sound.